-Green Empowerment’s Technical Advisory Committee is comprised of professionals who specialize in water, sanitation, and renewable energy.
-Their role is to support Green Empowerment projects and partners by providing wide-ranging, voluntary technical expertise, skill and perspective to further the Green Empowerment mission.
+Green Empowerment’s Technical Advisory Committee is comprised of professionals who specialize in water, sanitation and renewable energy.
+Their role is to support our projects and partners by providing a wide-range of voluntary technical expertise, skill and perspective to further Green Empowerment’s mission.

 Since 1990, Andy Szatkowski has spent about half his professional career living in six African countries working on rural and urban water and sanitation projects throughout Southern, East and West Africa.
 Working for governmental and nongovernmental organizations and private sector consulting firms, Andy has obtained practical experience with participatory, community-based approaches and with the full range of water and sanitation technologies used throughout those regions.
 Currently, Andy resides in Addis Ababa but continues to work as a Senior Engineer for Murraysmith, a full service civil engineering consulting firm based in Portland, OR.His work for Murraysmith focuses on planning and design for water supply, water treatment, water distribution and wastewater conveyance for public sector clients throughout the Pacific Northwest.

 Barbara Pizacani has over 30 years experience in public health.
 She has a doctoral degree in epidemiology and has clinical background in public health nursing.
 She has worked in maternal-child health in inner cities as well as in refugee camps on the Thai-Cambodian border, in south Lebanon and the Gaza strip.
 She currently consults with both the Oregon Public Health Divison and Multnomah County Health Department in program evaluation and applied public health research.
 She is originally from New York City, but has lived in the beautiful Pacific Northwest for most of her life.